-While gas and propane fueled heaters can be more economical in the long run, due to their carbon monoxide emissions and highly combustible nature, they require special care and proper ventilation.
+While gas and propane-fueled heaters can be more economical in the long run, due to their carbon monoxide emissions and highly combustible nature, they require special care and proper ventilation.

-As the majority of garage heaters pack considerably more power than household varieties, many of them aren't compatible with the standard 110 or 120 volt outlets, the kind typically found in homes in the US.
+As the majority of garage heaters pack considerably more power than household varieties, many of them aren't compatible with the standard 110 or 120-volt outlets, the kind typically found in homes in the US.
 Larger garage heaters usually require 240V and, in the absence of an appropriate outlet, these may require professional installation.

 While some garages come equipped with wiring for more powerful appliances, it's always a good idea to check the voltage first to avoid overloading your circuit.
 We recommend contacting a professional electrician to assess your outlet voltage and install the appropriate wiring, should your garage require more warmth than a 120V heater is capable of supplying.
 Keep in mind that all wiring needs to adhere to national and local electrical codes.

-The size of your garage is the single-most important factor to take into consideration when choosing a garage heater.
-An overly powerful heater will not only make you uncomfortable, but will also add unnecessary cost.
+The size of your garage is the single most important factor to take into consideration when choosing a garage heater.
+An overly powerful heater will not only make you uncomfortable, but it will also add an unnecessary cost.
 A heater that's too small will be ineffective, and it simply won't make much of a temperature difference.
 For smaller spaces, infrared and radiant heaters generally get the job done, while bigger garages may require a more powerful fan-forced air heater to quickly heat up, and to maintain warmth in larger spaces.